Special Needs Group Housing

 - Orphans and vulnerable children (OVC’s);

 - Older persons;

-- Persons with disabilities (including, but not limited to physical, intellectual and psycho socio impairments)
+- Persons with intellectual and psycho social disabilities

 - Victims of domestic abuse and similar crimes;